 "We shouldn't have been concerned.
 We both quickly found that the children were open to the idea of new grandparents, and the makings of a bond was forged."

 "We let them decide the pace, but I think they found our easy-going attitude non-threatening, and we really did not find it difficult to get to know them."

-Christine said being grandparents was a great joy, and that they always had a lovely time with Cait and Oliver.
+Christine said being grandparents through adoption was a great joy, and that they always had a lovely time with Cait and Oliver.

 "They are receptive to us both and seem to love us as much as we love them."